 Dolphins rely heavily on their sense of hearing.
-In murky or dark waters, they use echolocation to protect themselves from predator, navigate, locate their prey, and hunt.
+In murky or dark waters, they use echolocation to protect themselves from predators, navigate, locate their prey, and hunt.

 Dolphin hunts are commonly practiced in Japan and the Faroe Islands, but they’re also done in countries throughout Central and South America, South Pacific, and West Africa.
 Most of them harvest dolphins for food despite the fact that their meat contains toxic levels of substances such as mercury.
 Others, mainly fishermen, believe that dolphins destroy their fishing nets or compete with them.

 Modern techniques employed by large commercial fishing vessels are a lot more efficient than those used a century ago.
-As a consequence, the number of traditional dolphin preys have been significantly reduced.
+As a consequence, the number of traditional dolphin prey has been significantly reduced.

 River dolphins are most susceptible to habitat loss.
-Living in highly populated regions, their existence is constantly threatened by humans either on purpose or by accident.
-In addition, construction of dams and other waterfront development drastically alters and destroys their habitat.
+Living in highly populated regions, their existence is constantly threatened by humans, either on purpose or by accident.
+In addition, the construction of dams and other waterfront development drastically alters and destroys their habitat.